altomani/altomani.github.com/cv.md

 ### Collaboration

 Excellent at team-work and project management
-Main organizers of four international conferences
+Main organizer of four international conferences

 ### Communication

 Excellent at communicating with any audience
-19 talks at seminars or conferences
+19 talks at seminars and conferences
-8 courses as lecturer and 16 as teaching assistant at various universities
+8 courses as a lecturer and 16 as a teaching assistant at various universities

 References available on request.
 Full academic CV at [andrea.altomani.eu/CV](http://andrea.altomani.eu/CV/).